-Waxing the Gel Coat Surfaces
+Waxing Gel Coat Surfaces

 Waxing is necessary to provide added protection to the gel coat.
-A periodic good cleaning and waxing will also ensure that your boat will be protected and look good longer.
+A periodic good cleaning and waxing will also ensure that this vessel will be protected and look good longer.

-Waxing of the exterior surfaces is recommended to be done at least twice a year to protect the gel coat of your boat.
+Waxing of the exterior surfaces is recommended to be done at least twice a year to protect the gel coat of this vessel.

 Do not wax over dirt.
-Make sure the surface of your boat has received a thorough washing and rinsing and is clean before waxing.
-If a rubbing compound has been necessary, make sure that any minor scratches or surface pitting is cleaned of compound residue.
-Use a good quality carnauba wax or a high quality wax designed for marine gel coat.
+Make sure the surface of this vessel has received a thorough washing and rinsing and is clean before waxing.
+If a rubbing compound has been necessary, make sure that any minor scratches or surface pitting are free of compound residue.
+Use a good quality carnauba wax or a high-quality wax designed for marine gel coat.
 Apply several coats.